Drive sales on autopilot with ecommerce-focused featuresSee Features

 Ben Taylor, Founder of HomeWorkingClub.com

-One of the biggest mistakes you can make with email marketing and marketing automation is to send out communications that deviate significantly from those your subscribers expect.
+One of the biggest mistakes you can make with email marketing is to send out communications that deviate significantly from those your subscribers expect.

 It’s a legal requirement to only send out what people have signed up to, especially since the launch of the GDPR.
 But it’s not only about that; If readers have signed up to newsletters and all they see is offers and promotions, they’ll quickly feel alienated and reach for the unsubscribe button.